 It’s official, Outlast is available for Mac and Linux.
-The game was released on March 31, 2015 and joins Shadow Warrior as the Mac’s biggest releases this week.
-The news come directly from developer Red Barrels, who made the announcement via Twitter last Friday.
+The game was released on March 31, 2015, and joins Shadow Warrior as the Mac’s biggest releases this week.
+The news comes directly from developer Red Barrels, who made the announcement via Twitter last Friday.

-Outlast is a first-person survival horror game that was first released for Windows on September 2013.
+Outlast is a first-person survival horror game that was first released for Windows in September 2013.
 And ever since, many see it as one of the scariest games ever!

 Want to see Outlast in action?
 Check our OS X gameplay video below:

 Red Barrel is also bringing the game’s first (and only) DLC, Whistleblower.
 Outlast: Whistleblower serves as a prequel and shows you events from before and after the main plot.